vircadia/vircadia-metaverse/docs/API-Monitoring.md

 Some of the statistics collect a history of their values.
 This is returned in the `history` section of a statistic's report.

+To suppress the return of history information for a particular stat, add "?history=no" to the GET request.

 The history is given as a set of buckets over time.
 A history is reported as a set of "buckets" that are each of some milliseconds in length.
 A history description is: